 Tenant Fee Act

-Many clients that I work with have actually significantly increased their fee income having made changes following the tenant fee ban.
+With a positive and well thought out and implemented plans, clients that I work with have actually significantly increased their fee income having made changes to cope and maximise success.

-Client Money Protection, Energy Efficiency, Electrical Safety Regulations and Fitness for Human Habitation
+Client Money Protection, Electrical Safety Regulations, Fitness for Human Habitation and Smoke and Carbon Monoxide Alarm Regulations

-It became mandatory from April 2019 for letting agents to have CMP (Client Money Protection) in place and from April 2020 for all rental properties to have an energy efficiency rating of E or above.
-It is proposed that this becomes a minimum C rating from 2025.
+It became mandatory from April 2019 for letting agents to have CMP (Client Money Protection) in place.

 In addition, the Fitness for Human Habitation Act became law in 2018 and July 2020 saw new electrical safety requirements and the provision of safety certificates needed on all residential lets.

-These requirements are mandatory and require complaince but they also present excellent commercial opportunities for agents and property managers.
+These requirements are mandatory and require compliance but they also present excellent commercial opportunities for agents and property managers.

 Undesignated Client Accounts